<link href="https://fonts.googleapis.com/css2?family=Montserrat:wght@400;500;600;700&display=swap" rel="stylesheet"/>

 The Wind Turbine Market size was estimated at USD 196.08 billion in 2025 and expected to reach USD 208.73 billion in 2026, at a CAGR of 6.76% to reach USD 310.13 billion by 2032.

-• Market Leader: Vestas Wind Systems A/S leads with 9.06%, ahead of notable competitors including Siemens Gamesa Renewable Energy, GE Vernova, Dongfang Electric Corporation Limited, and Goldwind Science & Technology Co., Ltd., among others.
+• Market Leader: Vestas Wind Systems A/S leads with 9.06%, ahead of notable competitors including Siemens Gamesa Renewable Energy, S.A.U., GE Vernova, Dongfang Electric Corporation Limited, and Goldwind Science & Technology Co., Ltd., among others.

 • Market Segmentation: The market is segmented by Component, Turbine Type, Turbine Size, and Capacity Rating, offering actionable insights to guide focused growth strategies.